Salnex/AshitaV4Ui/README.md

 # AshitaV4Ui

-AshitaV4Ui is a project designed to provide a user-friendly interface for managing INI files related to the Ashita launcher for Final Fantasy XI.
-This application allows users to easily edit and create INI configurations, manage game settings, and customize their gaming experience.
+AshitaV4Ui is a interface for managing INI files related to the Ashita v4 for Final Fantasy XI.

 ## Project Structure

 ```
 AshitaV4Ui
 ├── src
-│   ├── Main.py          # Contains the main application logic, including download threads and dialog classes.
+│   ├── Main.py          # Contains the main application logic.
 │   └── ini_data.py      # Contains the INI key structure and tooltips for configuration settings.
 └── README.md            # Documentation for the project.
 ```